29Rohit/Verilog-RTL-Design-using-sky130/README.md

-## Day 3 - Combinational and sequential optimizations
+## Day 3 Combinational and sequential optimization

 ### Part 1 - Introduction to optimizations